Loved by Clients. Awarded by the World.

 Rethinking Retirement in India

-For decades, retirement homes in India have carried a stigma—seen as places of necessity rather than choice.
+For decades, retirement homes in India have carried a stigma.
+Seen as places of necessity rather than choice.
 But Sharad saw a different future.

-He envisioned a community where people don’t retire from life but step into a phase filled with freedom, connection, and purpose.
+He envisioned a community where people don’t retire from life, but step into a phase filled with freedom, connection, and purpose.

-A New Way to Retire: More Than Just a Home
+A New Way to Retire:

-Who is Investing in the Cradle of Life?
+Who Is Investing in the Cradle of Life?

 • Retired professionals seeking vibrant, meaningful lifestyles.

-Seagull: Building Brands That Matter
+Seagull Advertising: Building Brands That Matter

-Branding Cradle of Life has been deeply rewarding.
-It’s not just another real estate project—it’s a reimagination of aging, dignity, and community.
+This is not just another real estate project—it’s a reimagination of aging, dignity, and purposeful community living.

-To All Purpose-led Founders Reading This…
+To All Purpose-Led Founders Reading This…

 We leave you with a few questions: